JohnD-EE/AroundTheBlock/presentations/blockchainIntro.md

 ## Warning

 * May contain bull-shit
-* Watch out for the bias of the presenter
+* Beware the bias of the presenter

 ## Centralised / Decentralised / Distributed